carbonblack/carbon-black-cloud-sdk-python/README.md

 The Carbon Black Cloud Python SDK is design to work on Python 3.6 and above.

-All requirements are installed as part of `pip install cbc_sdk`.
+All requirements are installed as part of `pip install carbon-black-cloud-sdk`.
 If you're planning on pushing changes to the Carbon Black Cloud Python SDK, the following can be used after cloning the repo `pip install -r requirements.txt`

 ### Carbon Black Cloud